-The impacts of Changing the Story have already begun with the strategic renewal of this portfolio as the Office of the Vice-Provost (Access, Community and Belonging).
-The title reflects the wide range of practices and priorities highlighted throughout the consultations that have coalesced in the pages of this plan.
-This change will continue to support the important work of EDI, while also inviting new contributors, questions, imaginations and approaches.
-Like this plan, this change is designed to help us transform ourselves towards an increasingly vibrant and interconnected university that can better adapt to address some of the greatest challenges of our time.
+The story has already begun to change.
+With the strategic renewal of this portfolio as Access, Community and Belonging, we hope to reflect the wide range of priorities highlighted by students, faculty and staff during the consultations.
+This renewal is not about endings, but about openings.
+We will continue to honour the efforts that have brought us to this point, while also inviting new contributors, questions, imaginations and approaches as we transform ourselves towards an increasingly vibrant and interconnected university community, one that is resilient, tenacious and responsive in the face of the greatest challenges of our time.